 - Chronic Fracture: Also known as a stress fracture, is caused by repetitive stresses through the sesamoid bone area.
 The symptoms are generally intermittent, worse with activities, and ease with rest.
 Early diagnosis and conservative treatment lead to the best outcomes for people with this injury.

 - Turf Toe: Categorized as soft tissue injury surrounding the great toe.
 This normally occurs when the great toe extends past the normal range of motion.
 Sometimes an athlete will hear a pop during the injury, causing immediate sharp pain and limiting a great toe range of motion.
 This injury can also cause displaced sesamoid bones that lay underneath the great toe.

 How to Treat a Displaced Sesamoid Bone?

-There are several ways that a displaced sesamoid bone can be treated.
+There are several ways to treat a displaced sesamoid bone.
 You should always consult a medical professional if you feel you have injured yourself.

-- Padding, strapping, or taping: Commonly used for sesamoiditis, padding can be placed in shoes to comfort inflamed sesamoid bone.
+- Padding, strapping, or taping: padding in shoes to comfort inflamed sesamoid bone.
 Strapping and taping are utilized for correcting the alignment of the great toe and/or relieving the area of tension when the sesamoid is displaced.

-- Steroid injections: Steroids are used to reduce inflammation and causes of pain around a joint.
+- Steroid injections: to reduce inflammation and cause pain around a joint.